-3. Building a sustainable community - Creating a Regional Circular and Ecological Sphere (Regional CES)
+3. Building a sustainable community - Creating the Circulating and Ecological Economy

 In order to build a sustainable society across the entire country, each region needs to be sustainable.
 For this reason, each region is required to autonomously pursue the implementation of efforts toward II2ES, while taking advantage of its own characteristics.
 But in today's modern era in which socioeconomic activities are carried out over a wide area, it is impossible to isolate socioeconomic activities in a closed region; as such, it is vital for regions to become complementary to each other.